Poverty Alleviation

 Friendship Farmers’ Clubs are participatory, inclusive and learner-centred training activity that takes place in the field over the course of a growing season (to cover all the different stages of development of a crop).

-Instead of providing farmers with top-down or theoretical recommendations, Farmers Field Schools connect many farmers to exchange practical knowledge based on their practical experience about methods that have been proven to work.
+Instead of providing farmers with top-down or theoretical recommendations, farmers collectives connect many farmers to exchange practical knowledge based on their practical experience about methods that have been proven to work.

 ACCESS TO GOVERNMENT SERVICES AND SOCIAL SAFETY NET